chbndrhnns/pycharm-plugin-connexion/.junie/memory/errors.md

 {
     "TYPE": "test assertion",
     "TOOL": "Gradle :test",
-    "ERROR": "Expected alias leaf import not added", "ROOT CAUSE": "Alias-like leaf values (e.g., NewType) were rendered as Name(...) but their Psi elements were not collected into imports, so the import line was missing.", "PROJECT NOTE": "PopulateArgumentsService should propagate and import PyValueGenerator.GenerationResult.imports using PyImportService; PyValueGenerator must resolve alias names to PsiNamedElement and include them in imports.", "NEW INSTRUCTION": "WHEN rendering Name(...) for non-builtin alias THEN resolve symbol and add to GenerationResult.imports"
-}

-[2025-12-10 15:54] - Updated by Junie - Error analysis
-{
-    "TYPE": "test assertion",
-    "TOOL": "Gradle :test",
     "ERROR": "Expected output mismatch in PopulateLeafImportsTest",
     "ROOT CAUSE": "Leaf alias types were rendered but their defining symbols were not added to imports.", "PROJECT NOTE": "Populate imports flow comes from PyValueGenerator.GenerationResult.imports and is applied in PopulateArgumentsService; alias-like leaves must contribute a PsiNamedElement to imports.",